MakePuzz/pyzzle-dev/README.md

     pytest volume/pyzzle
     ```

+Note: steps 2 and 3 can be done by just executing `./install_pyzzle.zsh`

 ## Development
 Work directiory is `/root`, which is a home directory for root user.
 Shared volume is `/root/volume`, which is linked to the local `pyzzle-dev/volume` directory.